Commonwealth Short Story Prize2024

 We would like to thank the 7,359 writers who submitted a short story.

-The 2024 judging panel is chaired by Ugandan-British novelist and short story writer Jennifer Nansubuga Makumbi.
+The 2024 judging panel is chaired by Ugandan fiction writer Jennifer Nansubuga Makumbi.
 Jennifer’s fellow judges, drawn from the five regions of the Commonwealth, are South African writer Keletso Mopai (Africa), Singaporean short story writer, screenwriter and novelist O Thiam Chin (Asia), Canadian writer and editor Shashi Bhat (Canada/Europe), poet and author Richard Georges from the British Virgin Islands (Caribbean), and award-winning Australian Bundjalung writer Melissa Lucashenko (Pacific).
 You can find out more about the judging panel below.

 The 2025 prize will open for submissions on 1 September 2024.